|

 These sample goals apply to any child-caretaker, including grandparents,

-aunts, uncles, sitters, nannies, day-care facilitators, clergy, coaches,
+aunts, uncles, sitters, nannies, day-care staff, clergy, coaches,

 counselors, and classroom teachers.

-Option: review the list, and rank order them in importance - e.g. most
+Option: review the list, and rank order them - e.g. most

 important > moderately important > least important.